Neuroleptique/Barista-wanted/README.md

 Mongoose Schema, Date object manipulation, email sending from server, token generation and verification, TailwindCSS

 ## Optimization:
-Could use Google place API to give users the option of defining their own display data
+Could use Google place API to give users the option to define their own display data